metaplex-foundation/developer-hub/src/pages/token-metadata/delegates.md

 ### Data Delegate

 - The Delegate Authority can update a sub-set of the asset.
 It can update the entire `data` object of the Metadata account but nothing else.
 This means it can update the `creators` of the asset.
+- Note that when updating the `creators` array inside the `data` object, it can only add and/or remove unverified creators.
+The exception to this rule is when the added or removed creator is the Delegate Authority itself.
 - When applied to a Collection NFT, the Delegate Authority can perform the same updates on the items inside that Collection.

 {% dialect-switcher title="Work with Data delegates" %}